Rubics-Xuan/TransBTS/README.md

 # TransBTS
-This repo holds code for TransBTS: Multimodal Brain Tumor Segmentation Using Transformer
+This repo is the official implementation for TransBTS: Multimodal Brain Tumor Segmentation Using Transformer